LLNL/Abmarl/docs/src/tutorials/gridworld/team_battle.rst

            self.finalize()

 Next we define the start state of each simulation.
-We lean on the State Components to perform the reset.
+We lean on the :ref:`State Components <gridworld_state>` to perform the reset.
 Note that we must track the rewards explicitly.

 .. code-block:: python